greenelab/lab-website-template/index.md

 A _big link_ component, useful for emphasizing important links, such as other key pages on your site that aren't in the top nav bar.

-{% include big-link.html icon="fas fa-hands-helping" text="Join the team" link="/join" -%}
+{% include big-link.html icon="fas fa-hands-helping" text="Join the team" link="join" -%}
-{%- include big-link.html icon="fas fa-user-friends" text="Collaborators" link="/collaborators" -%}
+{%- include big-link.html icon="fas fa-user-friends" text="Collaborators" link="collaborators" -%}
 {:.center}

 <!-- section break -->